chocolatey/choco-wiki/Installation.md

 Run `installChocolatey.cmd` from an elevated `cmd.exe` command prompt and it will install the latest version of Chocolatey.
 You can not run this from `powershell.exe` without making changes to your execution policy.

+**NOTE**: To create and save a `.cmd` file, please use a text editor and nothing fancy like Microsoft Word or OneNote.

 ### NuGet Package Manager Method

 When you have Visual Studio 2010+ and the NuGet extension installed (pre-installed on any newer versions of Visual Studio), you can simply type the following three commands and you will have Chocolatey installed on your machine.